 This trip will be fun and educational, and we will be participating in a real field work project.
 Our birding activities will be centered on the Breeding Bird Census (BBC) area at the Mohonk Preserve that is being studied this year.
 The emphasis will be on data collection and research, so participants will learn and apply the survey protocol (the methodical field work approach and steps defined for the BBC project).

 Lunch will be at the Mohonk Mountain House picnic lodge (bring your own lunch or buy one there).
 After lunch, we will enjoy a tour of the Mohonk Preserve Daniel Smiley Research Center, which embodies over a century of unparalleled research and natural history records and collections.
 Here we will learn about past and ongoing research at Mohonk and gain an understanding of what the BBC is used for.
 There are wonderful trails and gardens at Mohonk that trip participants can explore on their own at the close of our tour.

 Permission form due by 5/28/14.

 September 19-21, 2014 (Friday-Sunday) - NYSOA Annual Meeting (Ithaca, NY - Tompkins County)

 The NYSOA Annual Meeting is one of the largest birding and ornithology events in New York State.

 There will be AWESOME field trips in the area, many well-known speakers, fascinating workshops, an informative paper session, and a banquet highlighted by the event's keynote speaker.
 Check back for more details!

-More information and registration forms will be available soon on the NYSOA website.
+More information is available on the NYSOA website.

 There is no NYSYBC field trip planned for December.
 Instead, we ask young birders to participate in one or more Christmas Bird Counts.
 Each year, the CBC season runs from December 14th through January 5th.
-Check with your local bird club or visit NYSOA's online CBC calendar to find out how you can get involved in CBCs in your area!
+Check with your local bird club or visit Audubon's online CBC page to find out how you can get involved in CBCs in your area!